 Reassessing your savings plan

-You might find that your saving plan changes over time.
+You might find that your savings plan changes over time.
 Reassess your progress every month.
 Was your initial plan feasible?
 Or do you need to make some adjustments?
-Scrutinize for where you can make changes along the way.
+Scrutinize where you can make changes along the way.

 Making Cuts To Unnecessary Spending